crustio/crust-node/README.md

 - Hardware requirements:

   CPU must contain SGX module, and make sure the SGX function is turned on in the bios

 - Operating system requirements:

   Ubuntu 16.04

-- Check if your configuration supports SGX
+- Check if your machine supports SGX

-  [Test SGX functions on your computer](https://space.bilibili.com/518994760).
-Many thanks to Phala network of provid such helpful scripts.
+  When you run stcript to install crust client ( git mode step4, package mode step5 ), you will know if your machine supports SGX.
+If not support or not enabled, please go to [this page](https://github.com/crustio/crust/wiki/Problems-of-enabling-SGX) to find how to fix those problems.

 ## Install crust-client
 Step 0.
 Install gcc, git, openssl, boost, curl, nodejs and yarn